Terms and Conditions

 4. LICENCE TERMS

-4.1 ipSCAPE will retain copies of The Customer call recordings for an eight week period from the date of the call. ipSCAPE will not be responsible for maintaining any call recordings beyond this period of time, unless a specific archiving strategy and Fees have been agreed in writing with The Customer.
+4.1 ipSCAPE will retain copies of The Customer call recordings for a twelve month period from the date of the call (subject to charges) unless fees have been agreed in writing with The Customer. ipSCAPE will not be responsible for maintaining any call recordings beyond this period of time, unless a specific archiving strategy has been agreed in writing with The Customer.

 4.2 If The Customer requests retrieval of a call recording, then subject to an event described in clause 4.3 preventing such recording, ipSCAPE may provide The Customer with a digital file of the requested call recording as soon as reasonably practicable.